capture0x/Bug-Hunter/README.md

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is licensed under the **GNU General Public License v3.0**.

+You can view the full license details [here](https://www.gnu.org/licenses/gpl-3.0.en.html).

 ## Author